THE STORY OF MY WIFE'S FIGHT WITH CYSTIC FIBROSIS, LUNG TRANSPLANT...AND WHAT I LEARNED FROM IT.

-On New Year's Eve 2014, 37 years into her fight with Cystic Fibrosis, my wife Rebecca went into respiratory failure and was placed on a ventilator in a medically induced coma.
-They told me that she would never be able to breathe on her own without a lung transplant and then they said she was too sick to qualify for one.
+On New Year's Eve 2014, 37 years into her fight with Cystic Fibrosis, Rebecca Poole went into respiratory failure and was placed on a ventilator in a medically induced coma.
+They told me that she would not be able to breathe on her own without a double lung transplant and then they said she was too sick to qualify for one.

 We started 2015 with a prognosis of 'days to weeks'.
 The year brought pneumonia, aspiration, septic shock, and something called ECMO.
 I learned that walking on a ventilator was possible even though talking was not.
-I learned that you need to find joy in every moment you can because those moments are limited.
-I learned of Rebecca's weird affinity for tapioca pudding even though she was not yet in her 70's.
+I learned that you need to find joy in every moment because those moments are limited.
+I learned about Rebecca's weird affinity for tapioca pudding even though she was not a grandparent over 80.
 I also learned several lessons that helped me get through the situation, both in the hospital and outside of it.
-I decided to write this book because I believe that these lessons can help others.
+I decided to write a book because I believe that this perspective can help others.

 The Hospital Comfort Kit: Get a better "get better" gift!

 Rebecca and Ray in Woman's World Magazine

 Latest & Greatest...

 Ray's TEDx talk "The Case for Realistic Optimism"